-To soft block, a follower, head to your profile, click followers, click the three-dot menu next to a follower, and then click the option “Remove this follower”.
-A follower you remove won’t be notified of the change, reports The Verge.
+To soft block a follower, head to your profile, click followers, click the three-dot menu next to a follower, and then click the option “Remove this follower”.
+The Verge reports that a follower you remove won’t be notified of the change.

 This is different than blocking someone, which keeps them from viewing your tweets and direct messaging you (and keeps you from doing the same with them).

 Twitter’s new remove follower feature is more of a remote unfollow button, a gentler way to create some distance between you and someone else on the micro-blogging platform.